Quick Answer

 Inside the Liability Insurance Crunch

 At the same time, legal costs have surged.
 More claims are going to trial instead of settling early, and litigation is taking longer to resolve.
-This increases defense costs, which insurers ultimately pass on to policyholders through higher premiums.
-The rise of third-party litigation funding — tracked closely by the RAND Corporation — has made it financially viable for plaintiffs to pursue cases that might previously have been dropped or settled cheaply.
+This increases defense costs, which insurers pass on to policyholders through higher premiums.
+The rise of third-party litigation funding, tracked closely by the RAND Corporation, has made it financially viable for plaintiffs to pursue cases that might previously have been dropped or settled cheaply.

 Major carriers including Travelers, Chubb, and AIG have responded by tightening underwriting standards.
 That means stricter eligibility requirements, higher deductibles, and reduced coverage limits.
-Some insurers have even exited certain high-risk markets altogether, a pattern documented in Marsh’s Global Insurance Market Index.
+Some insurers have exited certain high-risk markets altogether, a pattern documented in Marsh’s Global Insurance Market Index.
+AM Best has separately noted that umbrella and excess liability lines are seeing the steepest capacity reductions of any major commercial coverage category.

-• Umbrella policies — designed to provide extra protection — are becoming harder to secure.
+- Umbrella policies, designed to provide extra protection above primary limits, are becoming harder to secure at any price.

-• Small businesses are increasingly required to carry higher limits to secure contracts.
+- Small businesses are increasingly required to carry higher limits to secure contracts, even when their underlying risk profile hasn’t changed.

-In short, insurers are recalibrating their risk exposure — and businesses are absorbing the fallout.
+Insurers are recalibrating their risk exposure, and businesses are absorbing the fallout.

 Why This Hits Harder Than You Think